microprofile/wpsite/README.md

 ![alt text](https://github.com/microprofile/wpsite/blob/master/images/selectToolsRedirection.png)

-12. Admin must enter the URLs in the “Source URL” (this is the "Permalink" displayed under the blog post Title textfield - take care to copy only the portion of the "Permalink" needed) and “Target URL” (URL that writer included as the first line in the body of the submitted blog post) text fields in the "Redirections" section of the screen.
+12. Admin must enter the URLs in the “Source URL” (this is the "Permalink" displayed under the blog post Title textfield - take care to copy only the portion of the "Permalink" needed AND that the URL ends with a "/" character) and “Target URL” (URL that writer included as the first line in the body of the submitted blog post) text fields in the "Redirections" section of the screen.
 Then click on the button “Add Redirect”

 ![alt text](https://github.com/microprofile/wpsite/blob/master/images/enterURLsForRedirection.png)